 Cell phones or other electronic communication devices may be brought to school.
 Students may use their phones until the 8:05 bell rings, during their lunch period and during passing periods.
 Cell phones must be put away in the student's backpack and turned to off or silent when a student enters a classroom.
 No cell phone, headphones, or other electronic devises may be visible or used by a student at any time during a class period.
 This includes the use of smart watch technology during class time.
-Teachers may have classroom activities that include the use of technology.
-In that case, students will be able to have their devices out during class, as prompted by the teacher.

 If a student is found to violate the school wide technology policy: